 The student will have the opportunity to develop additional practical welding skills for advanced welding procedures, job orders as required in the metal working industry.
 The oxyacetylene welding process will be used in order to accomplish the task of welding both ferrous and non-ferrous metals, plate, sheet metal, and pipe.
 Students will also gain additional proficiency in flame cutting operations while using the manual and machine torches.
 The individual is expected to cut and lay out one's work for welding.
+May be repeated two times.
 LR